-The primary purpose of this session was to acquaint a large number of lawyers with the benefits of mediation, recent developments made in the Islamabad mediation ecosystem, and upcoming opportunities such as mediator and mediation advocacy training to expedite referrals of potential civil, family, and commercial disputes towards ADR.
+The primary purpose of this session was to acquaint a large number of lawyers with the benefits of mediation, recent developments

 "Mediation is a structured negotiation in a legal dispute.
 We encourage lawyers to be part of the recently developed ADR ecosystem and represent your parties as mediators or mediation advocates in potential civil, family, and commercial disputes to elevate the justice delivery by providing expeditious cost and timeeffective justice to litigants."